 A good pair of hiking socks can make all the difference between an enjoyable hike and an uncomfortable one.
-Take a look through our range of hiking socks and you’ll see there are a wide variety available.
-It’s therefore important to take your time when choosing walking socks and consider which will best suit the type of walk and conditions you may encounter.
+It’s important to take your time when choosing walking socks and consider which will best suit the type of walk and conditions you may encounter.

 Some key features to look out for include temperature regulation, shock absorption, blister prevention and promotion of good circulation.